WordPress Hack Removal Guide With Complete Steps

 • Enable the maintenance mode.

-You can even customize the coming soon page with your brand’s message & logo with this plugin.
+You can even customize the coming soon page with your brand’s message & logo design with this plugin.

 3. Change any current passwords